spyren/Mecrisp-Cube/README.md

 ### Place the Diodes (optional)
-I use BAT54C double schottky diode in SOT23 package.
+I use a BAT54C double schottky diode in SOT23 package.
 Solder the diode to the perfboard bottom layer.
 You can also use two 1N4148 diodes.

 #### Wire the USB connector